justijndepover/laravel-cookie-consent/README.md

 ## Explanation
 This package stores all cookies in the database.
 Each cookie can be enabled / disabled by the user of your Laravel application.
+Accepting the cookie banner will load all cookies within the same request and execute them.
+(This is great for page trackers)

 A cookie bar will be added to your application with 2 options:
-- confirm: All cookie scripts will be loaded. (through javascript in the same request and all concurrent requests)
+- Accept: All cookie scripts will be loaded. (through javascript in the same request and all concurrent requests)
-- cancel: Not a single cookie script will be loaded.
+- Decline: Not a single cookie script will be loaded.

 ![dialog](https://raw.githubusercontent.com/justijndepover/laravel-cookie-consent/master/docs/screenshot.png)

-After confirming / denying the cookie bar, the user still has the option to change his preferences
+After confirming / denying the cookie bar, the user still has the option to change his preferences.

+The cookie value will always contain a encrypted list with the cookie id's that are turned of.
+Therefore, adding in a new cookie, has to be disabled by the end user again.

 ## Installation
 You can install the package with composer